0xProject/0x-docs/docs/0x-price-api/guides/get-started-price-api.md

 Price API is in beta.
 Its recommended use is for checking prices, not be be used for trading purposes.
 For example, if you plan to use this in a trading workflow that is triggered by price changes of USDC, be aware this is subject to the risk that the stablecoin may depeg.
 :::

-## Get Price of WETH in terms of USDC
+## Get a token price in USD terms via stablecoins

 Use the [`/swap/v1/price`](/0x-price-api/api-references/get-swap-v1-price) endpoint to get the real-time price of the token pair.